-Cathedral 7-12 High School is an urban, independent, Catholic, coeducational, college preparatory school serving boys and girls from grades 7 through 12 in Boston’s historic South End.
+Cathedral 7-12 High School is a philanthropy-based, urban, independent, Catholic, STEAM-based, applied learning school in Boston’s historic South End serving boys and girls of all faiths from grades 7 through 12.
 For more than 90 years, Cathedral High has provided a first-rate education to students of all walks of life and backgrounds from greater Boston.

 Guided by an independent board of trustees since 2004, Cathedral is a philanthropy-based school and offers philanthropy-based assistance to every student.

 Learn about the community and meaning of Cathedral High School from the perspectives of our students:

 STEAM-Based Applied Learning

 Cathedral students are engaged by an active faculty in a rigorous academic program that challenges them to excel.
 The college preparatory program includes Advanced Placement (AP), early college classes, and a full array of electives.
 Students participate in career exploration classes such as the MedScience partnership with Tufts University School of Medicine, business and finance classes in partnership with Fidelity Investments, marketing, and law classes.

 STEAM-based learning is also central to the program of study.
 STEAM is an acronym for learning that incorporates science, technology, engineering, arts and mathematics.
 The goal of STEAM-based education is to incorporate applied learning principles through creation, design, and innovation.
 Every summer, all new students entering grades 7 through 9 also participate in a summer program of STEAM-based applied learning.